itornaza/bitcoin-dot/README.md

 ## Summary

 This is a [simple file](https://github.com/itornaza/btc-dot/blob/main/bitcoin) that defines aliases and exports in order to simplify and streamline the Bitcoin Core testing and development process.
+It assumes you are working from a fork.

 ## Systems